When your kid says, 'I hate you, mummy' and other unexpected milestones

 He keeps the last of his favourite Hello Panda snacks for me, even when I don’t ask.

-He would gently touch the areas of my stretch marks, which he had memorised to be a part of our journey to bring him into this world, and utter, “I’m sorry if I hurt you mummy, but thank you”.
+Sometimes, he would gently touch the areas of my stretch marks, which he had memorised to be a part of our journey to bring him into this world, and utter, “I’m sorry if I hurt you mummy, but thank you.”

 My son did apologise for his words, saying he didn’t mean it and he was worried if he had hurt my feelings.
 I told him I wasn’t upset with him, but he will have to practice on his choice of words and expressions.
 I assured him that it is okay to feel angry, sad, disappointed etc. How he expresses himself and deals with his emotions, are what matter.

 Milestones no mum is prepared for